 - (1) A genuine internal market for financial services is crucial for economic growth and job creation in the Union. - (2) An integrated, efficient and transparent financial market requires market integrity.
 The smooth functioning of securities markets and public confidence in markets are prerequisites for economic growth and wealth.
-Market abuse harms the integrity of financial markets and public confidence in securities and derivatives. - (3) Directive 2003/6/EC of the European Parliament and the Council on insider dealing and market manipulation (market abuse)4, adopted on 28 January 2003, completed and updated the Union's legal framework to protect market integrity.
+Market abuse harms the integrity of financial markets and public confidence in securities and derivatives. - Oirective 2003/6/EC of the European Parliament and of the Council1 completed and updated the Union's legal framework to protect market integrity.
 However, given the legislative, market and technological developments since then that have resulted in considerable changes to the financial landscape, that Directive should now be replaced to ensure that it keeps pace with these developments.
-A new legislative instrument is also needed to ensure uniform rules and clarity of key concepts and to ensure a single rulebook in line with the conclusions of the High Level Group on Financial Supervision5.
+A new legislative instrument is also needed to ensure uniform rules and clarity of key concepts and to ensure a single rulebook in line with the conclusions of the High Level Group on Financial Supervision2.